altruios/namshubettulpa/public/namshubettuple/the-plan.md

 "FL::Not until the dump."
 *Martha tilted her head*
 "FL::The info dump."
+`'is he fucking with me?'`
+*Rossin shook his head*
 "M::Okay - so you need me to learn a bunch of things: and that will help us...
 How?"
 "FL::So it won't be new anymore."
+'M::He is fucking with me'
 "M::I'm a bit lost."
 "FL::That's the point of it, my dear - don't worry, it won't kill you... probably."
 ~Flanagan addressed the whole room~
-"FL::Fly quickly - return here, Rossin: wake Felix."
+"FL::Fly quickly - return here.
+Rossin: wake Felix."
-`"Why couldn't Felix be... awake for this?"`
+`"Why couldn't Felix be awake for this?"`
 'R::Most people should not know about The way out.
 Most people: most awakened*...
-Also would you mind telling Felix he is a potato so he wakes up?'
+Also would you mind telling Felix that he is a potato so he wakes up?'
 }
 {
-~She repeated the words and Felix's memory was fixed~ "F::You all moved."
+~She repeated the words and Felix's ability to make memories was restored~ "F::You all moved."
 "O::Come on, We are doing some recon."
+"F::Recon, what's going on?"
+"O::Walk and talk: time to go."
 "M::Where do I go?"
 "FL::Downward, into the library"
-}
+*Flanagan pointed with the cane we was leaning on* ~Pointed to a small door to the right, besides a fireplace~ ~It lead to a spiral stairwell and they descended, Flanagan trailing behind~ }
 {
 %%%%